leomiassi/Network-Classification/README.md

   - Random Forest
   - Decision tree

-The source of each network classified can be found on the Jupiter file.
+The source of each network classified can be found on the Jupyter file.